ahpohl/libabbaurora/README.md

 # Documentation

-The library API documentation is located here.
+The library API documentation including some basic examples is located here.

 # Related projects